-A Master of Business Administration is a practical degree that can open up many job possibilities.
+A Master of Business Administration is a practical degree that can open up many job opportunities.
 Unlike advanced degrees in other academic specialties, an MBA is open to degree holders from a variety of backgrounds.
-Whether you majored in Business, Political Science, Math or Journalism, an MBA can help advance your career by helping you develop management skills – which are helpful no matter what industry you’re in.
-In addition to topics on finance, business and marketing, in an MBA program you will be taught to see things from a management perspective, including how to identify problems on a larger, company-wide level and how to make effective decisions.
+Whether you earned your bachelor’s degree in Business, Political Science, Math or Journalism, an MBA can help advance your career by helping you develop management skills—which are helpful no matter what industry you’re in.
+In addition to topics on finance, business, human resources and marketing, in an MBA program you will be taught to see things from a management perspective, including how to identify problems on a larger, company-wide level and how to make effective decisions.

-Perhaps you’re thinking of going back to school for your MBA – good for you!
+Perhaps you’re thinking of going back to school for your MBA—good for you!
 Earning an MBA can help you develop new skills in business and management and can also help you move up the career ladder.
 Because an MBA is a degree with many applications, it can be a useful degree for a wide variety of careers.
-If you’re considering an MBA degree program and are wondering what kinds of career opportunities will be available to you post-degree, check out the seven up-and-coming jobs for MBA graduates below.
+If you’re considering an MBA degree program and are wondering what kinds of career options will be available to you post-degree, check out the seven up-and-coming jobs for MBA graduates below.